ChrisDeFreitas/objectLite/README.md

 - simple key/value store via persist method
 - SQL table functions: count, create, drop, exists, del, get, replace, set, struc
 - can supply an object list, a table name, or a full SQL command to some functions
-- replace function designed for large datasets; optimized with serialize(), transactions, and statements to speed processing
 - replace function designed for importing large datasets; optimized with serialize(), transactions, and statements to speed processing
 - objects filtered with SQL Where clause or filter objects similar to TaffyDB
 - object list functions ([obj1, ...]): count, get/filter, sort